 Never say, “I can’t because so and so is better than me.”

-How can you become a more confident artist observing other artist’s artwork?
+How can you become a more confident artist by observing other artist’s artwork?

-We all learn by what others have achieved.
+We all learn from what others have achieved.

 Instead of saying this artist’s painting is better than mine, ask yourself:

 - What do I like about this painting?

 - Do I love how the artist uses light or the colors the painter uses?

 - Do I like the composition or the subject of the art?

 - How does this painting make me feel?